Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 7- Fix for Touchpad/touchscreen not working after waking from sleep (?) needs more testing.

-Edit config.plist with your own PLATFORMINFO
+Final touches: please edit config.plist with your own PLATFORMINFO (each computer should have a unique info here).

-And that's it for now ;) The rest please go see on the original github.